OSCOWL/.github/profile/README.md

 ## About Us

 Welcome to the official GitHub repository of our organization.
-We are a passionate group of individuals working together in Building AI Technologies to various industries.
+We are a passionate group of individuals working together to build AI Technologies for various industries.
 Through this repository, we aim to share our projects, codebase, and ideas with the open-source community and foster collaboration.

 ## Table of Contents
 - [Contributing](#contributing)